IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 >“Ashoka , one of the great monarchs of history, whose dominions extended from Afghanistan to Madras... is the only military monarch on record who abandoned warfare after victory.
 He had invaded Kalinga (255 B.C.), a country along the east coast of Madras, perhaps with some intention of completing the conquest of the tip of the Indian peninsula.
 The expedition was successful, but he was disgusted by what be saw of the cruelties and horrors of war.
 He declared, in certain inscriptions that still exist, that he would no longer seek conquest by war, but by religion, and the rest of his life was devoted to the spreading of Buddhism throughout the world.
 He seems to have ruled his vast empire in peace and with great ability. **He was no mere religious fanatic.
 For eight and twenty years Asoka worked sanely for the real needs of men.** In the history of the world there have been thousands of kings and emperors who called themselves "their highnesses," "their majesties," and "their exalted majesties" and so on.
 They shone for a brief moment, and as quickly disappeared.
 But Ashoka shines and shines brightly like a bright star, even unto this day.”

 ― <a href="https://en.wikipedia.org/wiki/H._G._Wells" target="_blank">H. G. Wells</a>

+>“God only exists in people’s minds.
+Especially in Japan, God's always has been a kind of flexible concept.
+Look at what happened to the war.
+Douglas MacArthur ordered the divine emperor to quit being a God, and he did, making a speech saying he was just an ordinary person.”

+― <a href="https://en.wikipedia.org/wiki/Shin%27ichi_Hisamatsu" target="_blank">Shin'ichi Hisamatsu</a>

 >“Doubts about the existence of free will and individuals are nothing new, of course.
 More than 2,000 years ago thinkers in India, China and Greece argued that ‘the individual self is an illusion’.
 Yet such doubts don’t really change history much unless they have a practical impact on economics, politics and day-to-day life.
 Humans are masters of cognitive dissonance, and we allow ourselves to believe one thing in the laboratory and an altogether different thing in the courthouse or in parliament.
 Just as Christianity didn’t disappear the day Darwin published On the Origin of Species, so liberalism won’t vanish just because scientists have reached the conclusion that there are no free individuals.”